A Neural Entity Coreference Resolution Review: Introduction

-In this review, we aim toward presenting in detail the field of Entity Coreference Resolution from a Deep Learning perspective as well as identifying the difficulties and innovations that past literature has.
-In the field of Anaphora Resolution, \cite{Mitkov1999ANAPHORAR} provides a detailed review of the state-of-the-art methods to that date, as well as an in depth explanation of the types of anaphora.
+This review aims towards presenting in detail the field of Entity Coreference Resolution from a Deep Learning perspective as well as identifying the difficulties and innovations that past literature has.
+In the field of Anaphora Resolution, \cite{Mitkov1999ANAPHORAR} provides a detailed analysis of the state-of-the-art methods to that date, and an in depth explanation of the types of anaphora.
 A review on Coreference Resolution by \cite{Ng:2010:SNP:1858681.1858823} captures the first fifteen years of research on the field, explaining the variety of approaches that were implemented to date.
-The most recent review on the field of both Coreference and Anaphora resolution is by \cite{DBLP:journals/corr/abs-1805-11824} which aims to capture the gap between last 8 years in the machine learning approaches.
-Although it touches on deep learning approaches briefly, it does not seem to provide a deep analysis of the methodologies applied in the field.
+The most recent survey by \cite{DBLP:journals/corr/abs-1805-11824} aims to summarize the advancements in both the fields of Coreference Resolution and Anaphora Resolution. {Although it touches on deep learning approaches briefly, it does not provide an in depth analysis of the methodologies and offers no semantic categorization of the approaches applied in the field.
+Moreover, recent developments in Natural Language Processing, such as the introduction of Transformers }\citep{vaswani2017attention}{, have signalled a new era of models with novel perspectives and architectures that have not been part of previous surveys.
+What is more, previous research only briefly reviews the resources used in Coreference Resolution, without analyzing their effects to the task.}

-We successfully bridge the gap by providing a detailed review on neural Entity Coreference Resolution and also provide a review of Pronoun Resolution, a subtask of Coreference Resolution, that has been separated due to it's importance to downstream tasks such as Machine Translation, Entity Linking, Summarization, Chatbots, etc. We also highlight the work that has been done towards gender bias in Pronoun Resolution.
+{We successfully bridge this gap with our work by providing a detailed review of neural Entity Coreference Resolution and its methodologies.
+To that end, we present the challenges of the task as a whole, identify the limitations of each methodology and provide insight on the developed approaches.
+We further provide an overview of the field, highlight the boundaries between Coreference Resolution and Anaphora Resolution, identify all resources used in the task and their characteristics and showcase the effect of the resources and their limitations to the task's progression.
+We also provide a brief outline of the different metrics used in the task and their shortcomings.
+Furthermore, we provide an extended synopsis of Pronoun Resolution, a subtask of Coreference Resolution that has been the subject of recent research due to it's importance to downstream tasks such as Machine Translation and Entity Linking, while emphasising on the work that been carried out towards gender bias.
+We believe that this detailed review will provide the necessary foundation to solve the lack of agreed-upon standards for Coreference Resolution by exhaustively examining all aspects of the task.}